Olympus E-M5 II vs Sony NEX-C3

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the E-M5 II has an electronic viewfinder (2360k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the NEX-C3 relies on live view and the rear LCD for framing.
 That said, the NEX-C3 can be equipped with an optional viewfinder – the FDA-SV1.
 The adjacent table lists some of the other core features of the Olympus E-M5 II and Sony NEX-C3 along with similar information for a selection of comparators.

 One feature that differentiates the E-M5 II and the NEX-C3 is in-body image stabilization (IBIS).
-The E-M5 II reduces the risk of handshake-induced blur with all attached lenses, while the NEX-C3 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.Both cameras have an articulated rear screen that can be turned to be front-facing.
+The E-M5 II reduces the risk of handshake-induced blur with all attached lenses, while the NEX-C3 offers no blur reduction with lenses that themselves do not provide optical image stabilization.Both cameras have an articulated rear screen that can be turned to be front-facing.
 This feature will be particularly appreciated by vloggers and photographers who are interested in taking selfies.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, the E-M5 II is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).